jnozzi/cocoadev.com/markdown/NSStringCategory.md

-General/GormanChristian thought it would be a good idea to start a page with useful string methods.
+GormanChristian thought it would be a good idea to start a page with useful string methods.
 Now, anyone in the community can feel free to add a method or two (or more)!
 (Functions are also acceptable.)
 Refactoring is also always welcome.

-*Be careful when using methods that return non-class types (such as int or General/NSRange).
+*Be careful when using methods that return non-class types (such as int or NSRange).
 You'll need to #import the category's header file or declare the method some other way, or else the compiler will consider the return type to be id and complain*

-**General/NSString category General/CocoaDevUsersAdditions:**
+**NSString category CocoaDevUsersAdditions:**

-**General/NSString+General/CocoaDevUsersAdditions.h**
+**NSString+CocoaDevUsersAdditions.h**

  #import <Foundation/Foundation.h>